numberoverzero/bloop/docs/user/conditions.rst

     # NOT
     ~condition1

-Keep python's `operator priority`_ in mind, especially when using comparisons.
-Specifically:
+Keep python's `operator priority`_ in mind, especially when using comparisons:

     Unlike C, all comparison operations in Python have the same priority, which is lower than that of any arithmetic, shifting or bitwise operation.